 Senior Speech-Language Pathologist

 Keli joined the clinical staff at UCLL in 2013.
 She earned her B.A. in Linguistics and Psychology from the University of Michigan and her M.A. in Speech-Language Pathology from Indiana University.
-Keli holds a Certificate of Clinical Competence through ASHA and is licensed to practice in Michigan, Wisconsin, Missouri, South Carolina, and Texas.
+Keli holds a Certificate of Clinical Competence through ASHA and is licensed to practice in Michigan, Wisconsin, Missouri, South Carolina, Texas and Florida.
 She currently provides speech-language intervention to adults in the U-M Aphasia Program (UMAP) and via teletherapy, and she organizes and leads the UMAP caregiver program.
 She also takes part in providing comprehensive neuropsychological, language, and literacy evaluations for children and young adults.
 As Education Coordinator, Keli is responsible for coordinating graduate student internships, as well as undergraduate observation and volunteering opportunities.

 Elise Jones M.A., CCC-SLP,